This week's personal loan rates lower for 3- and rise for 5-year loans

 Average personal loan interest rates

 Personal loan interest rates decreased over the last seven days for 3-year personal loans and increased for 5-year loans.
-Three-year loan rates fell by 0.13 percentage points.
-Meanwhile, rates on 5-year loans jumped by 0.24 percentage points.
-Interest rates for both loan terms remain significantly higher than they were this time last year, up 2.25 percentage points for three-year loans, and 5.24 percentage points for five-year loans.
+Three-year loan rates fell by 0.11 percentage points.
+Meanwhile, rates on 5-year loans jumped by 0.81 percentage points.
+Interest rates for both loan terms remain significantly higher than they were this time last year, up 2.19 percentage points for 3-year loans, and 5.55 percentage points for 5-year loans.

 Still, borrowers can take advantage of interest savings with a 3- or 5-year personal loan, as both loan terms offer lower interest rates than higher-cost borrowing options such as credit cards.